Desktop31/autoinstall31/README.md

 ## Running the script
 You must run the script as the root user. <br>
+Please update your system before running the script.

 It is recommended to run this ONLY on a base arch installation. <br>
 If you already have a full system and a user setup, it *should* also work, but some stuff might be overriden (not tested, feel free to break your system :trollface:)